IUDataStructuresCourse/course-web-page-fall-2023/proj3-routing-wires.md

 program.

 The format of the input file is described as follows.
-The first line is the height of the grid, given as an integer.
-The second line is the width of the grid, also given as an integer.
+The first line is the height (number of rows) of the grid, given as an integer.
+The second line is the width (number of columns) of the grid, also given as an integer.
 The third line is the number of obstacles $o$.
 The next $o$ lines are the obstacles.
 Each line has four integers, separated by spaces.
 The first two integers give the upper left coordinate of the obstacle and the second two